gestimation/cifmodeling/README.md

 - Odds Ratio (OR)

-- Sub-distribution Hazard Ratio (SHR)
+- Subdistribution Hazard Ratio (SHR)

 Set the desired measure using effect.measure1 and, for competing risks analysis, effect.measure2.
 The time.point argument specifies the